MarlissonLima/MarlissonLima/README.md

   [x]  = already done

   [-]  = on progress(means that at least im watching videos or reading things about it, dont necessarily have a repository with codes or whatever)

+  [~] = i havent started and im thinking about starting in my free time

   [ ]  = not even started